 * Residents with a capitol "R" refers to residents and fellows

-As stated in the current UWHC Appointment Information for Residents and Fellows in Graduate Medical Education Programs document your appointment is contingent upon:
+As stated in the current UW Hospital and Clinics Appointment Information for Residents and Fellows in Graduate Medical Education Programs document, your appointment is contingent upon:

-- BLS/CPR.
-All incoming Residents* are required to show current certification or become certified in basic life support or CPR within the first 3 months at UWHC.
-Certification must be kept up-to-date throughout training at UWHC.
+- BLS/CPR: All incoming Residents* are required to show current certification or become certified in basic life support or CPR within the first three months at UW Hospital and Clinics.
+Certification must be kept up-to-date throughout training at UW Hospital and Clinics.

-- ACLS/PALS.
-Those Residents required to be certified in ACLS or PALS must also show current certification or be certified within the first 3 months at UWHC.
-Residents required to be certified in ACLS or PALS must keep their ACLS or PALS certification up-to-date throughout their training at UWHC, as well as their BLS/CPR certification.
+- ACLS/PALS: Those Residents required to be certified in ACLS or PALS must also show current certification or be certified within the first three months at UW Hospital and Clinics.
+Residents required to be certified in ACLS or PALS must keep their ACLS or PALS certification up-to-date throughout their training at UW Hospital and Clinics, as well as their BLS/CPR certification.

 - ATLS/Advanced PALS.
-Those Residents who must be certified in ATLS or Advanced PALS must achieve certification prior to the rotations or PG level for which it is required and must keep their ATLS or Advanced PALS certification up-to-date throughout their training at UWHC, as well as their BLS/CPR and ACLS/PALS certifications.
+Those Residents who must be certified in ATLS or Advanced PALS must achieve certification prior to the rotations or PG level for which it is required and must keep their ATLS or Advanced PALS certification up-to-date throughout their training at UW Hospital and Clinics, as well as their BLS/CPR and ACLS/PALS certifications.

-- Training fees.
-Training sessions are held in the hospital throughout the year and are offered at no charge to the Resident.
-Fees for training obtained outside the UWHC Emergency Education Center program will not be reimbursed.
+- Training Fees: Training sessions are held in the hospital throughout the year and are offered at no charge to the Resident.
+Fees for training obtained outside the UW Hospital and Clinics Emergency Education Center program will not be reimbursed.

-- Residents are released from other responsibilities to attend the training sessions for certification or re-certification (UWHC Certification Cardiopulmonary Resuscitation and Other Life Saving Interventions Policy #9.35).
+- Residents are released from other responsibilities to attend the training sessions for certification or re-certification.

 - For current lifesaving certification cards, EEC only accepts AHA Healthcare Provider cards and/or Red Cross Professional Rescuer cards.